RackunSec/Penetration-Testing-Grimoire/Payloads/exec-system-languages.md

 # EXEC in Many Languages
 This cheat sheet will provide many different examples of how to perform system(), exec(), and more in different web languages.
+Usage of these code listsings depends on the situation at hand.
+Sometimes, they can be added into scripts, used to replace binaries call from `cron` or scheduled tasks and much more.
+The usage is left to the discretion of the penetration tester.
 ## WEB LANGUAGES
 ### PHP
 PHP is widely used and can often have the system(), exec(), etc functions eenabled in the php.ini configuration file.